kubernetes-sigs/cluster-api-provider-kubevirt/README.md

+# THIS IS A TEMPORARY FORK OF https://github.com/kubernetes-sigs/cluster-api-provider-kubevirt

+You very likely want to contribute to https://github.com/kubernetes-sigs/cluster-api-provider-kubevirt. :)
+The purpose of this fork are some experiments by some people of the kubevirt project.

 # Kubernetes Template Project

 The Kubernetes Template Project is a template for starting new projects in the GitHub organizations owned by Kubernetes.
 All Kubernetes projects, at minimum, must have the following files: